-Mesa County Cattlemen’s Association has approximately 300 members that include many of the ranching families that have Grazing permits on the GMUG.
+Mesa County Cattlemen’s Association has approximately 300 members that include many of the ranching families that have grazing permits on the GMUG.
 Many of our members are multi-generational ranches that span 3-5 generations of sustainable beef production operations on the GMUG.
-We are asking that you include our comments in the assessment phase of the GMUG plan.
+On behalf of our many USFS grazing permit holders, we are asking that you include our comments in the assessment phase of the GMUG plan.
 The legacy of our members is intertwined into the GMUG and is important to the Association and the surrounding communities.
 The history, culture, and economics of the ranching community must be considered in the planning process.

-It is important that the FS consider the value added to the landscape by ranchers as stewards of public lands.
+It is important that the USFS consider the value added to the landscape by ranchers as stewards of public lands.
 We improve habitat for wildlife and livestock by ensuring that water access is maintained or improved.
 We work to improve trails that provide access for outdoor enthusiasts and also allow for travel by wildlife through difficult areas.
 Ranchers contribute to the areas around the National Forests economically and socially.
 We conduct business and are active in our local community of Mesa County.
 The beef industry has over a $40 million economic impact in Mesa County according to the 2012 Ag Census.

 Multiple use is important to us.
 There should not be one use that has higher priority than other uses.
 Managed well, all uses can enjoy and benefit from a healthy and productive forest.